nzherald/elm-d3-insights/README.md

 and passed into the elm app and sass/scss is used for styles.
 Everything is held togther with webpack.

-_(Currently d3-kit is used to scaffold the d3, but I would like to convert it to d3-jetpack)_

 ## Quickstart